Staffing the Nonprofit Workplace: Steer Clear of Pitfalls and Take the High Road

 - Review of recruitment/hiring procedures

 - Development or review of employee screening procedures, including disqualifying criteria for background checks

 - Review of discipline and termination procedures

 Members of our team are experienced in the design and delivery of workshops that are geared to nonprofit audiences and sensitive to the dynamics and challenges of the nonprofit workplace.
-Training is most effective in person, however, the Center team is often called on to develop online courses and material.
+Training is most effective in person, however, NRMC is often called on to develop online courses and material.

-HR workshops presented by the Center often include easy-to-understand explanations of relevant federal and state-specific employment laws, with special focus on employment issues that regularly ensnare unwary nonprofit managers.
-Workshops presented recently by the Center have included the following topics:
+HR workshops presented by NRMC often include easy-to-understand explanations of relevant federal and state-specific employment laws, with a special focus on employment issues that regularly ensnare unwary nonprofit managers.
+Workshops presented recently by NRMC have included the following topics:

 - Managing HR Risk: Taking the High Road